frostburn/hewmp/README.md

 $ 12ed2 A major scale
 0c 200c 400c 500c 700c 900c 1100c 1200c
 ```
-Warning: Not even `ED:` will affect something specified in raw cents.
+Warning: Not even `ET:` will affect something specified in raw cents.
 ## Primes beyond 31
 If a fraction contains primes larger than the supported `31` those will be converted to cents in the output.
 ```